 After matriculating at the University you will receive the UniCard automatically by post.
+(If you did the Off-Campus enrollment before coming to Freiburg, you can pick up your UniCard in the Service Center for Students in Sedanstrasse 6 through the window).
 The UniCard will be valid for 5 years - unless you complete your studies earlier than that (which as a Master student would be the normal case).

-If you should not get the UniCard within 2-3 weeks after matriculation, please go to the UniCard service desk.
+If you should not get the UniCard within 2-3 weeks after matriculation, please go to the Service Center for Students.
 It often happens that students do not give their complete address to the university administration when enrolling (for example, when you live in a student dorm, your address is only complete if it contains the street, house number, floor number and room number as well as the zip code and the city).
 Or, sometimes the student's name is not stated on the mailbox.
 In these cases, the postman will return the letter to the sender.